 The desert is not typically a place people want to be, but Canlis points out that the Spirit led Jesus there, because there was something there he needed to receive.
 Lent is a time when we go down, of our own volition but by the Spirit’s leading, into the desert, into a bare and quiet space, to dwell there with listening ears and watchful eyes to discern what God wants to communicate to us.
 Here is a chance for us, as it was for Jesus, to refine our sense of self and our sense of mission and to take a definitive stance against the fears and temptations that have been threatening us.

-Canlis notes that throughout the Bible, the number forty refers to a span of days or years marked not by joy but by deprivation and suffering (flooding, Israel’s wandering, Moses’s fasting, Elijah’s hiding)—but this deprivation and suffering leads to new life.
+Canlis notes that throughout the Bible, the number forty refers to a span of days or years marked by deprivation and suffering (flooding, Israel’s wandering, Moses’s fasting, Elijah’s hiding)—but this deprivation and suffering leads to new life.
 So too the forty-week gestation period for humans is accompanied by confusion and distress culminating in agony, which pregnant moms endure because of the promise this time holds.
 Thinking of Lent as a period of pregnancy and labor may give us the motivation to press on in the hard work of supporting growth, knowing that the joyous results will eclipse the preceding discomfort and pain.

 Canlis’s three tips for doing Lent are full of wisdom: